Kent1mrqs/ListRanker/README.md

 # Ranking App

-A web application for creating and managing custom rankings of various items such as TV shows, foods, football players, etc.
+A web application for creating and managing custom rankings of various items

 ## Table of Contents